Every year, a lot of new people are interested in gardening, food preservation and general self-preparedness.

-Most of our plants did much better growing in containers than they did directly in the ground.
-Since that test, container gardening has been one of our core gardening techniques in our subarctic gardens, since basically the beginning.
+In that test, virtually all of our plants did much better growing in containers than they did directly in the ground.
+Since that test, container gardening has been one of our core gardening techniques in our subarctic gardens.

 We use them for serious, home scale food production.
 At this time, we garden across 100 different containers.
 We’ll talk more about that later.